 A few years ago, a friend wrote: "I have found that it is very hard to impossible to listen to music on Amazon or other similar sites.
 It always says I have to install a plug in and we don't have success doing that either.
 I am sure we are doing something wrong, but on an IBM style computer, you just click and listen."

 I had the same problem.
-Firefox recommended Flip4Mac, which hooks into QuickTime on the Mac.
-You can download it from Telestream -- it costs $5.95 for the Mavericks version.
-I downloaded the Flip4Mac component and installed it, and then I could play files in Microsoft format.
-Since I moved to Mavericks I stopped using it.
+Firefox recommended Flip4Mac, which hookedinto QuickTime on the Mac.
+It is now discontinued.
 (Amazon changed its song previews to use Flash, which has its own issues but is more mainstream.
 Most music sites now seem to use Flash.)